 Many Ten2Two members have had career breaks.
-Don’t hide behind this but do use it as an opportunity to demonstrate how, in a non business environment, you have still developed and achieved transferable skills that are highly applicable in the work place.
-For example, setting-up a new lunch club at your child’s nursery shows you are enterprising, raising £25k when Chairman of the PTA shows leadership and commerciality.
+Don’t hide behind this.
+Instead, do use it as an opportunity to demonstrate how, in a non business environment, you have still developed and achieved transferable skills that are highly applicable in the work place.
+For example, setting-up a new lunch club at your child’s nursery shows you are enterprising; raising £25k when Chair of the PTA shows leadership and commerciality.

 Start with highest level of education obtained and work back – keep it brief.
 List any relevant training courses, certificates or language skills.

 Keep brief and factual.
 Use this as an opportunity to reflect your personality.
 Interests and hobbies can be positive.
-If you are sporty it suggests you are fit and healthy, Chairman of a society shows leadership qualities etc.
+If you are sporty it suggests you are fit and healthy, being chairperson of a society shows leadership qualities etc.

 A CV is not your personal biography – it’s just the lever to get you to the job interview your potential future employer.
 Our experience also shows that many employers don’t read in detail much past the first page of the CV.
 So avoid long CVs.
 You may have many years of experience, but really the last two positions will be the ones recruiters focus on first.
 There is simply no point in outlining everything you’ve ever done over several pages.

 Check, and double check for spelling mistakes, typos and grammatical errors.
 You don’t want someone to think you are a ‘Senior Manger’!